 6. How do I get my poster set up on the day of the Showcase?

-You may come to the Student Center Ballrooms anytime between 9:00 and 2:30 on the day of the Showcase.
-Check in at the table by the main entrance to the Grand Ballroom and we will show you where to hang your poster.
+You may come to Memorial Coliseum on the day of the event.
+Check in at the table by the main entrance and we will show you where to hang your poster.
 We will provide push pins and boards.

 7. In what format will I present my research?